Coastline Trading is probably nothing like you have ever seen before. It breaks all the “rules” of trading and it still makes money.

 I have seen it work in a few instances.
 If you look up FX Viper, he is another high-profile hedger that manages money (check his YouTube videos).

-Back in 2012, me and a friend also came up with a flavor of a hedging strategy that works too.
-More on that in future posts.
+Back in 2011, me and a friend also came up with a flavor of hedging that works too.

 So I know that this can work.